 Twenty years ago, the genius of one man brought to television a program that has transcended the medium.
 We are enormously pleased that that man, Gene Roddenberry, is going to do it again.
 Just as public demand kept The Original Series on the air, this new series is also a result of grassroots support for Gene and his vision.

 With those words spoken by Mel Harris, the president of the Paramount Television Group, the long-awaited second Star Trek television series became official on October 10, 1986, seventeen years after the first show had been canceled.

 It wasn’t the Star Trek many fans had been waiting for.
 The campaign to bring back Kirk and his crew, which had been waged through the 1970s, could no longer be won.
 The success of the Star Trek motion pictures, as well as the careers of the original cast, meant a return to weekly television for them was out of the question.
 So Paramount agreed to give Roddenberry a new setting and a new crew.
 It was going to be a new generation.
 The next generation.

-This attempt to catch lightning in a bottle, as Leonard Nimoy put it at the time, was not without risk.
+This attempt to “catch lightning in a bottle,” as Leonard Nimoy put it, was not without risk.
 None of the networks would commit to buying a full season in advance.
 At best, they would agree to buy six episodes — but that wasn’t enough to cover the necessary investments in costumes, models, props and sets.